18 children dead in shooting at US primary school; 18yo gunman identified

 Photos show a pickup truck that crashed outside the school, which, according to Abbott, Ramos abandoned before entering the school.

+The school district's police chief, Pete Arredondo, said the attacker acted alone.

+It was not immediately clear how many people were wounded, but Arredondo said there were "several injuries".
+Earlier, Uvalde Memorial Hospital said 13 children were taken there.
+Another hospital reported a 66-year-old woman was in critical condition.

 Robb Elementary School has an enrolment of just under 600 students.
-Earlier, the district had said that all schools in the district were locked down because of gunshots in the area.
+Arredondo did not provide ages of the children who were shot.
+This was the school's last week of classes before summer break.
+Earlier, the district had said all schools in the district were locked down because of gunshots in the area.

-The district said that the city's civic centre was being used as a reunification centre.
+White House press secretary Karine Jean-Pierre said President Joe Biden was briefed on the shooting on Air Force One as he returned from a five-day trip to Asia.
+Biden was scheduled to deliver remarks on Tuesday evening at the White House.

 Uvalde is home to about 16,000 people and is the seat of government for Uvalde County.
 The town is about 120km from the border with Mexico.
 Robb Elementary is in a mostly residential neighbourhood of modest homes.